 Lake McDonald is the largest lake in Glacier National Park and definitely deserves a stop.
 We didn’t have big plans so just headed in from the West Glacier entrance and then made our way north.
 There are quite a few little pull out stops along the edge of Lake McDonald on the drive.
 It was at one of these unlabeled pull-outs where I captured this lovely shot of the girls.

-You can drive along the whole east side of the lake and make a stop into the historic Lake McDonald Lodge for lunch.
+You can drive along the whole east side of the lake and make a stop at the historic Lake McDonald Lodge for lunch.
 They have three dining options, a pizzeria, a pub lounge, and a fireside lodge dining room.

 Based on our trip and the way the road and lake are situated, I bet this would be an excellent stop for sunset.